-In each CYSMN? performance-game, two cities, a 'real' and a virtual, would meet and merge into one hybrid city built from overlapping layers of physical and digital spacetime, each with different qualities and behaviours.
+In each CYSMN? performance-game, two cities, a 'real' and a virtual, would meet and merge into one hybrid city built from overlapping layers of physical and digital space-time, each with different qualities and behaviours.
 As Blast Theory puts it, ‘the virtual city ... has an elastic relationship to the real city.
-At times the two cities seem ...
+At times the two cities seem identical ...
 At other times the two cities diverge and appear very remote from one another’ (Blast Theory website).
 Each time two cities merged and then were torn apart, a new space was produced.
-This was neither exclusively physical nor exclusively virtual it was, instead, a hybrid space created from the players' interactions with each other, which pertained to the interstices between physical and virtual.
-This hybrid city was shaped by the relations developed between the different layers of spacetime and people who 'inhabited' them.
-As I discuss elsewhere (Chatzichristodoulou, 2009b), CYSMN? used the overlay of this emergent city to explore ideas of distributed presence and absence, and of the areas in between.
+This was neither exclusively physical nor exclusively virtual; it was, instead, a hybrid space created from the players' interactions with each other, which pertained to the interstices between physical and virtual.
+This hybrid city was shaped by the relations developed between the different layers of space-time and the people who 'inhabited' them.
+As I discuss elsewhere (Chatzichristodoulou, 2009b), CYSMN? used the overlay of this emergent city to explore ideas of distributed presence and absence, and of the grey areas in between.
 For example, the online players were both present (in the hybrid city) and absent (in a corporeal form, from the physical city); the runners were also present (in the hybrid city) and absent (in the proximity of the players).
 Finally, when a player was caught, the runners took photos of the exact physical location where each player was ‘spotted’.
-These photos, called 'sightings', were then uploaded the website, functioning as an abstract but poignant documentation of each game.
+These photos, called 'sightings', were then uploaded to the website, functioning as an abstract but poignant documentation of each game.
 As players became mapped onto the physical terrain they had abandoned, the sightings functioned as poetic acts, interweaving the digital, virtual city into the physical, tangible one, while augmenting real space with yet another layer of relationality.
-Through their weaving of the physical and the digital, these sightings linked the player to a fragment of cityscape that, possibly, s/he might have never visitedThe work’s visceral nature, which resulted from the intensely physical activity of the runners battling against natural elements, hostile urban environments and the limitations of their own bodies, kept juxtaposing itself against the smoothness of the virtual realm the players occupied, not only through the sightings, but also through the runners’ walkie-talkies.
-Blast Theory succeeded in creating a rare hybrid: a computer game that invited real life to burst into the virtual realm ‘contaminating’ it with its unexpected, and often paradoxical essence.
+Through their weaving of the physical and the digital, these sightings linked the player to a fragment of cityscape that, possibly, s/he might have never visited.
+The work’s visceral nature, which resulted from the intensely physical activity of the runners battling against natural elements, hostile urban environments and the limitations of their own bodies, kept juxtaposing itself against the smoothness of the virtual realm the players occupied, not only through the sightings, but also through the runners’ walkie-talkies.
+Blast Theory succeeded in creating a rare hybrid: a computer game that invited real life to burst into the virtual realm, ‘contaminating’ it with its unexpected, messy and often paradoxical essence.

 In developing CYSMN? the company posed the question, ‘when games, the internet and mobile phones converge what new possibilities arise?’
 (Blast Theory website).
-This focus on convergence media proved to be particularly pertinent at the time, and an area of fruitful investigation for successive works, such as the research project Participate (2006).
+This focus on convergence media proved to be particularly pertinent at the time, and an area of fruitful investigation for successive works, such as the research project Participate (2006–8).
 CYSMN? won Blast Theory’s first major award, the Golden Nica for Interactive Art at Prix Ars Electronica (Linz, Austria), among several others.
-It launched a series of important live gaming projects, such as Uncle Roy All Around You (2003) also a mixed reality game that unfolded simultaneously within a virtual and a real city and I Like Frank (2004), which (according to Blast Theory) was the world’s first 3G mixed reality game.
-CYSMN? also opened the for the development of the company’s locative media practice, which has not always been dependent on gaming structures.
+It launched a series of important live gaming projects, such as Uncle Roy All Around You (2003), also a mixed reality game that unfolded simultaneously within a virtual and a real city, and I Like Frank (2004), which (according to Blast Theory) was the world’s first 3G mixed reality game.
+CYSMN? also opened the way for the development of the company’s locative media practice, which has not always been dependent on gaming structures.
 Locative media pieces that do not function as games include Rider Spoke, Ulrike and Eamon Compliant and the locative cinema piece A Machine to See With (2010).

 Day of the Figurines (2006)